Tutorial: Deploy apps to Azure and Azure Stack

 - Validate the Azure Stack Subscription via Role-Based Access Control to allow the Service Principal Name (SPN) to be part of the Contributor’s role.

-- Create a new Service Definition in VSTS using the Azure Stack endpoints and SPN information.
+- Create a new Service Definition in Azure DevOps Services using the Azure Stack endpoints and SPN information.

 Create a Service Principal

-Refer to the Service Principal Creation instructions to create a service principal, and then choose Web App/API for the Application Type.
+Refer to the Service Principal Creation instructions to create a service principal.
+Choose Web App/API for the Application Type or use the PowerShell script as explained in the article Create an Azure Resource Manager service connection with an existing service principal .

 Create an access key